• Home

 • 32 ounces chicken broth you can substitute vegetable broth also

-• ¼ tsp black pepper cracked
+• ¼ teaspoon black pepper cracked

-• 1 Tbsp chive chopped, optional topping
+• 1 tablespoon chive chopped, optional topping

 Instructions